SuperBruceJia/dynamic-web-crawlering-python/README.md

 ## ID Order

-In fact, there is an order for NSTL words w.r.t. different years, e.g., 2018, 2019, 2020,
-but I **don't recommend** you to use the order method because you might miss some words in this way.
+In fact, there is an order for the NSTL words w.r.t. different years, e.g., 2018, 2019, 2020, but I **don't recommend** you to use the order method because you might miss some words in this way.

-In contrast, I think it is superior to **capture all the words' IDs first**, and **then capture the contents w.r.t. these word IDs**.
+In contrast, I think it is superior to **capture all the words' IDs first** via [this script](https://github.com/SuperBruceJia/dynamic-web-crawlering-python/blob/master/get-website-IDs.ipynb), and **then capture the contents w.r.t. these word IDs** via [this script](https://github.com/SuperBruceJia/dynamic-web-crawlering-python/blob/master/fast-crawler-NSTL-data.ipynb).

-All the words' IDs were crawlled and available as a [CSV file](https://github.com/SuperBruceJia/dynamic-web-crawlering-python/blob/master/NSTL-IDs.csv).
+All the words' IDs were crawlled via [this script](https://github.com/SuperBruceJia/dynamic-web-crawlering-python/blob/master/get-website-IDs.ipynb) and available as a [CSV file](https://github.com/SuperBruceJia/dynamic-web-crawlering-python/blob/master/NSTL-IDs.csv).

 Orders for NSTL words: